ilyes990/adven-hive/NETLIFY_DEPLOYMENT_GUIDE.md

 1. Check API key is correct in `lib/main.dart`
 2. Verify API key has proper permissions in Google Cloud Console
 3. Check browser console for specific error messages

+#### Issue: "Permission denied" or Git errors during build
+**Solution**:
+1. Make sure your repository is public, or Netlify has access to private repos
+2. Check that all necessary files are committed
+3. Try "Clear cache and retry deploy" in Netlify UI

 ---